cys9689/Personal-Profile/README.md

 # Personal Profile Page (Glint)
 ## General Inforamtion
 This profile page contain my basic information and work experience,including academic and industrial.
 In the meantime, I include my personal projects and hobby inside the page to provide additional information about myself.
-I decide to make the UI design similar with Linkdin not only to prove my confidence in replciating a design but considering this type of format for profiling is clean and efficient to see a person's working experience base on the requirement.
+I decide to make the UI design similar with Linkdin show confidence in replciating a design and thinking this type of format for profiling is clean and efficient to see a person's working experience base on the requirement.

 ## Technologies Used
 <li>HTML</li>
 <li>CSS</li>
 <li>JavaScript</li>
 <li>ReactJS</li>

 ## Dev Dependencies

 <li>@coreui/react@4.3.1</li>